ABrain-One/nn-stat/README.md

    ```

 All subsequent commands are provided for Linux/Mac OS.
 For Windows, please replace ```source .venv/bin/activate``` with ```.venv\Scripts\activate```.
+It is also assumed that CUDA 12.6 is installed.
+If you have a different version, please replace 'cu126' with the appropriate version number.

 ## Environment for NN Stat Contributors